learn-co-curriculum/phase-0-pac-1-booleans/README.md

 ## Longer Expressions

-Because of the ability to use parentheses `()`, "and" (`&&`), "or" (`||`), and the ternary expression, we can create surprisingly rich programs:
+Because of the ability to use parentheses `()`, "and" (`&&`), "or" (`||`), and the ternary expression, we can create surprisingly rich tiny programs.

 ```ruby
 chance_of_precipitation = 1000